dragan-university/tests-as-live-documentation/README.md

 approach we create test cases that can be used as live documentation for the system.
 This documentation never gets obsolete and is always in sync with the source code.
 That by itself is enough reason to use and practice it :)

-## Bridging the Communication Gap

-L110
-I am getting more and more convinced every day that communication is, in fact, what makes or breaks software projects.

-L115
-Agile acceptance testing and specification by example essentially help us to close the communication gap between different participants in a software project (business people, software developers, testers), ensure that they speak the same language and build a truly shared and consistent understanding of the domain.

-L122
-These are the most important benefits for product owners, business analysts and project managers:

-* Developers will actually read the specifications that you write
-* You will be sure that developers and testers understand the specifications correctly
-* You will be sure that they do not skip parts of the specifications
-* You can track development progress easily
-* You can easily identify conflicts in business rules and requirements caused by later change requests
-* You’ll save time on acceptance and smoke testing

-From a developer’s perspective, these are the most important advantages of agile acceptance testing and specification by example:

-* Most functional gaps and inconsistencies in the requirements and specifications will be flushed out before the development starts
-* You will be sure that business analysts actually understand special cases that you want to discuss with them.
-* You will have automated tests as targets to help you focus the development
-* It will be easier to share, hand over and take over code

-From a tester’s perspective, these are the most important benefits of agile acceptance testing and specification by example:

-* You can influence the development process and stop developers from making the same mistakes over and over
-* You will have a much better understanding of the domain
-* You’ll delegate a lot of dull work to developers, who will collaborate with you on automating the verifications
-* You can build in quality from the start by raising concerns about possible problems before the development starts
-* You’ll be able to verify business rules with a touch of a button
-* You will have a lot more time for exploratory testing
-* You will be able to build better relationships with developers and business people and get their respect

-L191
-One of the main messages I want to convey with this book is that the biggest benefit of agile acceptance testing is improved communication and mutual understanding, not test automation.
-There is too much focus on tools today and in my opinion this is quite wrong.

-L258
-Telephone game

 ## References